This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Tunnel SCADA, vehicle tracking and fleet management, data management

-- Marine technology: port superstructure, vessel tracking systems, oil spill detection and contingency preparedness, underwater mapping
+- Marine technology: port superstructure, vessel tracking systems, oil spill detection and contingency preparedness, underwater mapping, terminal operating systems

 For further information on this section or for more on potential opportunities, contact: